 Principle

 The .eml extension files are used for emails generated by Outlook, Outlook Express, IncrediMail, Windows' notepad, etc. They obey to the RFC-822 which defines multipart emails, i.e. emails containing pictures and HTML, as used in newsletters.
-The aim of those scripts is to display such files through a very light parsing.

 Use

 The .eml file is given in parameter, its name encoded like with the urlencode function (all non-alphanumeric characters except -_. are replaced with a percent (%) sign followed by two hex digits and spaces encoded as plus (+) signs), or hard-coded in the script.
-Two options are available for the pictures' display: either a direct display via a second script (default option), either saved as files in a directory.

 Call